 Salary Cap

 Congress restricts the amount of direct salary paid to an individual under an HHS grant, cooperative agreement, or contract.
-Salary cap information for investigators and National Research Service Award (NRSA) stipend information for trainees can be found on the salary cap page.
+Salary cap information for investigators and National Research Service Award (NRSA) stipend information for trainees can be found on the Stipend Summary Page.
 It is important to consult the latest salary cap and stipend levels when you prepare your grant application or contract proposal budget.

 Your institution may only pay you beyond the NIH salary cap using non-federal funds.
 For historic levels, see NIH’s Salary Cap Summary (FY 1990-Present).